Build your own digit recogniser

 There are several resources in the “Intermission” lab tab if you need some help getting started with the shell, particular this intro to shell scripting.
 You may also find this bash primer by Jason Fong helpful!

-To get started, use the already-trained models from the speaker-dependent experiment.
+To think about why this is, consider using the already-trained models from the speaker-dependent experiment.

 If you use models trained only on your own speech to recognise the Test set of another speaker, what Word Error Rate do you expect?

-The testing speakers must be distinct from the training speakers.
+When designing your experiments, the testing speakers must be distinct from the training speakers.
 You need to control all factors that are not of interest: (including: accent, gender, microphone type, amount of training data).
-Here are some possible experiment designs:

 What effect does microphone type have?